opsfolio/resource-surveillance-commons/pattern/direct-messaging-service/README.md

 Now
 [Download `surveilr` binary](https://docs.opsfolio.com/surveilr/how-to/installation-guide/)
-into this directory, then ingest and query the data:
+into 'direct-messaging-service' directory, then ingest and query the data:

 ```bash
 # ingest the files in the "ingest/" directory, creating resource-surveillance.sqlite.db